 - Push a wooden spoon underneath the skin all the way around the bird, top and bottom, to break the skin away from the flesh.
 The goal is to make enough room to get your hand between the skin and the flesh.

-- Rub reasonable amounts of Green Mountain Poultry Rub on the flesh with your hands between the skin and the meat.
+- Rub reasonable amounts of GMG Poultry Rub on the flesh with your hands between the skin and the meat.
 Do this top and bottom – wherever you can reach.
 You can put the rub on the skin, but this will merely make the skin taste good, not the meat – the skin acts as a perfect insulator.
-So unless you have a huge fondness for flavorful grilled turkey skin, you will waste your money putting a spice rub on it.
+So unless you have a huge fondness for flavorful grilled turkey skin, you will waste your money putting rub on it.

 - Place the turkey, breast side down, in a disposable aluminum pan (unless you really love to clean pots and pans and want to use your good oven roaster).

-- Turn the grill on and set it to 185°.
+- Turn the grill on and set it to 275°.
 When that temperature stabilizes, put the turkey in the grill.
-On humid days, I recommend that you cover it for the first hour, since some sooting may occur until the atmosphere inside dries out.

 - Make a mixture of 1 cup of apple juice and 1 teaspoon of Worcestershire sauce.
-Put this in a small spray bottle which you can get at Wal-Mart for about one dollar.
+Put this in a small spray bottle.

-- Cook the turkey for about 8 hours, regardless of the size of the bird.
+- Cook the turkey for about 4-5 hours, or 15 minutes per pound.

-- Push a metal meat thermometer into the thickest part of the breast, about 3/4″ away from the bone.
+- Use the meat probe the thickest part of the breast, about 3/4″ away from the bone.
 Push it straight down into the bird until it touches the bone, and then back it out about 1/2″.
-Leave the thermometer in.
+Leave the probe in.

-- Continue to cook for about 10-12 minutes per pound until the temperature on the meat thermometer reaches 160°.
-If the skin becomes browner than you like during this period, you can cover the breast with aluminum foil.
+- The internal temperature should approach 160°.
 Remove the turkey from the grill, cover it completely with foil, and let it rest for 20-30 minutes, during which time the temperature will continue to rise to 165°.

 Carve your turkey.
 Overeat.
 Watch football.
 Repeat